-Axis MIL is an outreach program of the Department of Media Studies and Journalism that promotes Media and practitioners in a knowledge-based and media-saturated Bangladeshi society.
+Axis MIL is an outreach program of the Department of Media Studies and Journalism that promotes Media and Information Literacy (MIL) as a lifelong learning skill among students, educators, journalists, advocates, and practitioners in a knowledge-based and media-saturated Bangladeshi society.
 AxisMIL is the coordinator for South Asia for the Global Alliance for Partnerships on Media and Information Literacy (GAPMIL), a joint initiative of UNESCO and other key stakeholders, to promote international cooperation to ensure that all citizens have access to media and information competencies.
 It facilitates networking and research on Media Information Literacy (MIL) through GAPMIL and other networks.
 The program extends alliances and collaborations with local and international researchers and organizations which include NGOs, education institutions, and media organizations.